 The information in Sections 10.2 to 10.7 is required for a rating.
-It is organised based on the divisions of previous chapters, see Chapter 4 to Chapter 9.
-All the required information should be obtained from the owner/manager of the premises before a site visit, and then confirmed during the site visit and subsequent assessment.
+It is organised based on the divisions of previous chapters, see Chapters 4 to 9.
+All the required information should be obtained from the building owner/manager of the premises before a site visit, and then confirmed during the site visit and subsequent assessment.
 An on-site inspection helps to verify that the information provided is accurate, current and complete.